This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Accenture (NYSE:ACN)

-Below are key drivers of Accentures's value that present opportunities for upside or downside to the current Trefis price estimate for Accenture
+Below are key drivers of Accenture's value that present opportunities for upside or downside to the current Trefis price estimate for Accenture.

 Company EBITDA Margins

 - EBITDA Margins: We forecast that EBITDA margins to grow from 18.7% in 2014 to 19.7% by the end of our forecast period.
 This will be driver by the improvement in business conditions around the globe and improvement in discretionary spending by Accenture's clients.
 If EBITDA margins were to increase to 23% by the end of the forecast period, we can expect a 10% upside to the current Trefis price estimate.
 If margins were to decline due to rising competition, contract pricing pressure and slower economic growth, and reach 15%, we can expect a 10% downside to the current Trefis price estimate.

 Accenture offers outsourcing and consulting services primarily to Fortune 500 companies.
 It helps its clients improve their business processes by leveraging technology and utilizing outsourced service providers wherever appropriate.
 For instance, Accenture may help the IT department of a client to outsource the development and maintenance of software applications used by company employees.
 The clients benefit through long term IT cost savings and improved processes for application development.

 In Technology Consulting, Accenture competes with IBM at the top of the heap.
 Accenture's expertise in the technology space includes IT Strategy, Enterprise IT Architecture and Infrastructure, Management of Data (Security, Privacy and Storage), and the entire spectrum of Application Software, ranging from development to maintenance.

 Accenture is one of the best-positioned companies in IT Services in today's economic context because of three reasons:

 - It has a very resilient business model with a healthy mix of outsourcing (45%) and consulting (55%).